 - (c) The award is imperfect in a matter of form, not affecting the merits of the controversy. - (2) If the motion is granted, the court shall modify and correct the award so as to effect its intent and shall order the clerk to enter the award as so modified and corrected as a judgment of the court. - 1295.
-(1) The superior court may make an order staying the entry of an award as a judgment to permit a party to make an application or motion to modify, correct or vacate the award. - (2) If the court denies a motion to modify, correct or vacate an award, the court shall order the clerk to enter the award as a judgment. - 1296.
+(1) The court may make an order staying the entry of an award as a judgment to permit a party to make an application or motion to modify, correct or vacate the award. - (2) If the court denies a motion to modify, correct or vacate an award, the court shall order the clerk to enter the award as a judgment. - 1296.
 (1) If the issue referable to arbitration under the alleged agreement is involved in an action or proceeding pending in a superior court, the motion to compel arbitration shall be made therein.
-Otherwise, the motion shall be made in accordance with subdivision (3). - (2) A motion to stay a pending action or proceeding under subdivision(2) of Section 1283 shall be made in the court in which the action or proceeding is pending. - (3) Subject to subdivisions (1) and (2) an initial motion shall be made in the superior court of the county in which the agreement provides the arbitration hearing shall be held or, if the hearing has been held, in the county in which it was held.
+Otherwise, the motion shall be made in accordance with subdivision (3). - (2) A motion to stay a pending action or proceeding under subdivision (2) of Section 1283 shall be made in the court in which the action or proceeding is pending. - (3) Subject to subdivisions (1) and (2) an initial motion shall be made in the superior court of the county in which the agreement provides the arbitration hearing shall be held or, if the hearing has been held, in the county in which it was

+- held.
 Otherwise, an initial motion shall be made in the superior court of the county where the adverse party resides or has a place of business or, if he has no residence or place of business in this state, in the superior court of any county.
-All subsequent motions shall be made in the court hearing the initial motion unless the court otherwise directs.

-- (4) For the purpose of this section the filing of an award for entry as a judgment shall be deemed to be the making of a motion for an order. - shall be heard in the manner and upon the notice provided by law for the making and hearing of motions.
-Unless the parties have agreed otherwise, notice of an initial motion for an order shall be served in the manner provided by law for the service of a summons in an action.
-Unless the parties have agreed otherwise, if no previous motion has been made, notice of intention to file an award for entry as a judgment shall be served in the manner provided by law for the service of a summons in an action. - (2) The party moving for an order vacating, modifying or correcting an award shall attach to such motion a copy of each of the following: - (a) The agreement to arbitrate. - (b) The names of the arbitrators. - (c) Each written extension of the time, if any, within which to make the award. - (d) The award. - (3) The court shall award costs upon any judicial proceeding under this title as provided in Chapter 6 (beginning with Section 1021) of Title 14 of Part 2 of this code. - 1298.
-(1) An appeal may be taken from: - (a) An order denying a motion to compel arbitration made under Section 1282. - (b) An order granting a motion to stay arbitration made under Section 1283.
+All subsequent motions shall be made in the superior court hearing the initial motion unless the court otherwise directs. - (4) For the purpose of this title, the filing of a notice of intention to file an award for entry as a judgment shall be deemed to be the making of a motion. - 1297.
+(1) Except as otherwise provided, a motion under this title shall be heard in the manner and upon the notice provided by law for the making and hearing of motions.
+Unless the parties have otherwise agreed, notice of an initial motion shall be served in the manner provided by law for the service of summons in an action. - (2) The party moving for an order vacating, modifying or correcting an award shall attach to such motion a copy of each of the following: - (a) The agreement to arbitrate. - (b) The names of the arbitrators. - (c) Each written extension of the time, if any, within which to make the award. - (d) The award. - (3) The court shall award costs upon any judicial proceeding under this title as provided in Chapter 6

+(beginning with Section 1021) of Title 14 of Part 2 of this code.